 Function SheetName(rng As Range) As String SheetName = rng.Parent.Name End Function

 The screenshot below shows the result of using each User Defined Function in Excel.

 Using the Quick Access Toolbar

-Maybe you do not need something to be on the workbook itself, but rather you just need to know the file path to copy into an e-mail.
-We can easily add this information into the Quick Access Toolbar (QAT).
+Maybe you do not need something to be in the workbook itself, but rather you just need to know the file path to copy into an e-mail.
+We can easily add this information to the Quick Access Toolbar (QAT).
 This will make the file name easily available for whenever we need it.

 Click: File -> Options > Quick Access Toolbar

 In the Choose commands from drop-down select All Commands, then scroll down to Document Location.
 Click the Add button to move it into your QAT.

 Click OK to close the window.
 The file path and file name are now easily accessible to copy.